DemirTonchev/SSAI25/README.md

 conda env update -f environment.yml
 ```

+## env file

+create a file named ".env" in the root folder.

 ## Troubleshooting

 - **Conda**: If you encounter package conflicts, try creating a fresh environment